getsentry/sentry-docs/src/collections/_documentation/workflow/search.md

 : Restrict results to events with a matching stack property.

-&nbsp;
 ### Custom Tags {#custom-tags}

 Additionally, you can use any tag you’ve specified as a token.
-Tags are various key/value pairs that get assigned to an event, and can later be used as a breakdown or quick access to finding related events.
+Tags are various key/value pairs that get assigned to an event, and you can use them later as a breakdown or quick access to finding related events.

 Most SDKs generally support configuring tags by configuring the scope: